HAMtech99/testapp_1/README.md

 # Dockerized E-Commerce Web Application

 ## Overview
 This project is a **Dockerized Java-based e-commerce web application** deployed on **AWS** using **CloudFormation**.
 It is designed for high availability and scalability, leveraging Docker containers on EC2 instances managed by an **Auto Scaling Group** behind an **Application Load Balancer (ALB)**.
-The application leverages script that pull the image and runs the applciation, allowing it to be available via mapping port 80 on the container to port 80 on the instance.
-OIDC has been configured and will be undergoing further testing as well.
-Status checks, linting, and other tools will be implemnted in the future to further imporve code.
+The application leverages a bash script that pulls the image from dockerhub and runs the applciation, allowing it to be available via mapping port 80 on the container to port 80 on the instance.
+OIDC has been configured and will be undergoing further testing.
+Status checks, linting, and other tools will be implemented in the future to further imporve code.

 ## Features
 - Web application containerized with **Docker**, exposing port 80.